-- Goodreads has more social elements
+1. Goodreads has more social elements

-- You can see everyone’s currently reading on your homepage for Goodreads
+2. You can see everyone’s currently reading on your homepage for Goodreads

-- StoryGraphBeta has a DNF Function
+3. StoryGraphBeta has a DNF Function

-- Advanced Book Recommendations
+4. Advanced Book Recommendations

 StoryGraph however has a short questionnaire to recommend books, and over time the statistics that they share with you based on your reading can help with informing a couple of your answers to allow them to give you more accurate suggestions for books.

 This information helps you to workout what your favourite kind of books are and therefore allow you to understand your reading habits more in depth than Goodreads allows you.

-- The Star rating System
+5. The Star rating System

-I am currently using both Goodreads and StoryGraphBeta which means that I am spending a little more time inputting my books that I have read.
-But is is worth it.
-These two sites while similar have a number of items that are very different and in some cases similar.
+I am currently using both Goodreads and StoryGraph which means that I am spending a little more time inputting my books that I have read.
+But it is worth it.
+These two sites while similar have a number of items that are very different which for me are both valuable.

-At the moment I do prefer StoryGraphBeta, and if you haven’t tried it yet you really should.
+At the moment I do prefer StoryGraph and if you haven’t tried it yet you really should.
 The way the website is built and its clean and modern look, alongside the thought that has been put into the recommendations and the beautiful statistics page it is worth filling both in.
 At least I think so.